 One of the fundamentals to financial success is mastering the act of spending less than what you earn.
-Our Adviser Kathryn shares some of the spending habits of Sydneysiders, how many of us are utilising our time during COVID-19 and how to save and take charge of your current cashflow situation.
+Our team shares some of the spending habits of Sydneysiders, how many of us are utilising our time during COVID-19 and how to save and take charge of your current cashflow situation.

 Spending habits in high income suburbs of Sydney have plummeted whilst the less well-off are spending what they earn, supported by the Government stimulus packages.
 When you earn more, it can be easier to reduce spending, however there is an expectation that overall there will be a rise in bad debts and a large economic stress in the next few months.

 - Willoughby had a decrease in total spending of 40%, led by a 53% fall in discretionary spending.*

 - Blacktown’s total spending rose 8%, leading discretionary spending at 2% and essential spending up by 13%.*

 *Statistics created by AlphaBeta (part of Accenture) 27 April 2020

 Overall discretionary spending has fallen 18%, with areas experiencing the biggest fall traditionally involving social gatherings or closed premises – the shutdown categories.
 Areas of spending increases – the lockup categories – are all home related: